nateGeorge/google-ims/Readme.md

 ## Set up Google Custom Search Engine

-Google deprecated their public Google Images API, so to search for images you need to sign up for Google Custom Search Engine.
+You need to sign up for Google Custom Search Engine.
 Here are the steps you need to do:

 ### 1. Create a Google Custom Search Engine